joakimp/disk_io_bm/README.md

 # Benchmarking file I/O

-This script test disk i/o performance using the tool fio.
+This script benchmarks disk I/O performance using the fio tool, supporting various test modes and configurations.

 Details are discussed in a blog post: [ZFS performance tuning](https://martin.heiland.io/2018/02/23/zfs-tuning/index.html)

-In short, four tests are run for the block sizes {4k, 64k, 1M}.
-The four tests are random read, random write, sequential read, and sequential write.
+Originally, four tests are run for the block sizes {4k, 64k, 1M}: random read, random write, sequential read, and sequential write.
+The script has been enhanced with additional modes for comprehensive evaluation.

 ## Enhanced Features